 AHAs such as glycolic acid are great for exfoliations, says Engelman.
 While I do use this Drunk Elephant mask once a week and this AHA night serum daily, I also love this lactic acid option because it hydrates my skin while also brightening it.
 I use it every few nights on top of my Luna sleeping oil and under my moisturizer.

 Ingredients such as peptides and ceramides are crucial, Engelman tells me, as they "reinforce the integrity of the skin."

 I swear by this cream, which the brand describes as being "like adding a shot of protein to your smoothie" because it's so abundant in nutrients and active ingredients.
-It's formulated to trigger more collagen production, so if you want to use a moisturiser specifically designed to target ageing concerns, this is it.
+It's formulated to trigger more collagen production, so if you want to use a moisturizer specifically designed to target aging concerns, this is it.

 Night Step 7: Eye Treatment